Halloweenight: Production

 Made on a budget of $4,000, this film marks the first created by Polonia Brothers Entertainment since the death of John Polonia.
-The movie based on a screenplay by John Polonia dedicated to the memory of him.
+The movie based on a screenplay by John Polonia and is dedicated to his memory.
+Matt Satterly, the producer of the film, who also played in it, died soon after filming was complete.

 Release

 The film was released on October 8, 2009 by Cinegraphic Productions and Polonia Bros.
 Entertainment.

+Reception

+The Italian website Horror e Dintorni gave the film a mixed review, praising the effort (that they deem above Polonia’s usual standards) but not the result.